gpbl/react-day-picker/docs/Basic.md

 }
 ```

-this, however, will make selectable even the disabled days.
-We need instead our component to _not_ update its state, in case the clicked day is disabled:
+This, however, will make selectable even the disabled days.
+We need instead our component to _not_ update its state, in case the clicked day is disabled.
+In the click handler we can use the day's modifiers to check if the day was disabled:

 ```jsx
 handleDayClick(e, day, modifiers) {